Who We Are

 DPZ’s clients are individuals and organizations with high ideals.
 Town-founders (NTBA), civic leaders, dedicated municipal servants, their work impacts communities and regions, creating a legacy of community building and enhancement of the built and natural environments.

-All three offices are located in walkable neighborhoods.
+All four offices are located in walkable neighborhoods.
 The Miami office is a historic industrial building in Little Havana, an inner-ring suburb.
 The Washington office is a historic farm structure, in Kentlands, one of the firm’s first new communities.
 The Portland office is a bungalow in a historic mixed-use neighborhood.
+The Puerto Rico Office is located in the historic town of Yauco, known for its coffee.

 Children and pets welcome.